November 01, 2019 | Supplier Management Strategy

 VARs offer flexible pricing, customizable contracts and after-sale services.
 They can extend the life of existing IT infrastructure by looking after updates and maintenance contracts.
 However, engaging with VARs only makes sense when the spend is considerably higher and the customers need different niche products from a varied set of OEMs.
 In those cases, engaging with multiple OEMs can be effort- intensive and supplier relationship management can become a mammoth task.
 Therefore, VARs have become a viable option for procurement managers of large enterprises to derive cost savings and to streamline supplier relationships.

 Recently there has been a significant change in the way VARs offer their services, as they compete with online marketplaces that have started providing more competitive rates and discounts to their business customers.
-As VARs fight to stay relevant, they are changing their operations by incorporating managed services, consulting, cloud computing, security and virtualization.
+As VARs compete to stay relevant, they are changing their operations by incorporating managed services, consulting, cloud computing, security and virtualization.

 VARs are also ramping up their partner ecosystem by introducing programs that foster strong relationships with OEMs and vendors.
 However, as resellers move away from the traditional reselling model to providing managed services and cloud migration, there has been an increase in mergers and acquisitions in the technology VARs industry.